Note: This article contains references to Advanced Web Ranking Desktop, a version that is no longer under active development.

-If you are interested in long tails, you should consider keywords that include at least 3 terms.
+If you are interested in long tail, you should consider keywords that include at least 3 terms.
 However, for this example let’s stick with a number of 2 – 4 terms.

 – by Volume

-To avoid chasing the wild goose, it’s recommended to always remove suggestions that don’t have a competitive global or local monthly search value from your keyword lists.
+To avoid a wild goose chase, it’s recommended to always remove suggestions that don’t have a competitive global or local monthly search value from your keyword lists.